 position Assistant Coach

-Jake Diebler begins his second season on the Ohio State bench as an assistant coach in 2010-21 after spending three seasons on the Vanderbilt sidelines in the same capacity.
+Jake Diebler begins his third season on the Ohio State bench as an assistant coach in 2010-21 after spending three seasons on the Vanderbilt sidelines in the same capacity.

 In his first year at Ohio State, the Buckeyes built an overall record of 21-10 with a league mark of 11-9, good enough for a tie for the No 5 spot in the league standings.
 The Big Ten was considered the best league nationally and the toughest top-to-bottom in perhaps the history of the league in 2020.
-The 2020 Big Ten Tournament, which, along with the 2020 NCAA Tournament was cancelled following the completion of the Big Ten regular season.
+The 2020 Big Ten Tournament, which, along with the 2020 NCAA Tournament was canceled following the completion of the Big Ten regular season.
+The Buckeyes again finished with a 21-10 record in 2020-21 season, which also was shortened by COVID-19.
+The Buckeyes advanced to the title game of the 2021 Big Ten Tournament in Indianapolis after a fifth-place finished in league play (12-8).

 Familiar with the Ohio State program after spending three years as the Buckeyes’ video coordinator (2014-16) and watching his brother Jon become the all-time 3-point record holder at both Ohio State and in Big Ten history (2008-11), Diebler returned to Ohio where he starred as a high school player in Upper Sandusky.